mesolitica/malaya/bert/README.md

 }
 ```

-It took me around 47 hours to complete 200k of steps on Tesla K80 with accuracy 95% predict next words.
+**It took me around 47 hours to complete 200k of steps on Tesla K80 with accuracy 95% predict next words.
 Can be done faster using Tesla V100.
+During finetuning, I use Tesla V100, way more faster.**

 You can download [checkpoint from here](https://huseinhouse-storage.s3-ap-southeast-1.amazonaws.com/bert-bahasa/bert-bahasa.tar.gz).